-- Youth should have knowledge of breed standards of their dog, elementary dog anatomy, and knowledge of your dog.
-(The judge has the right to question exhibitors in one or all of these areas.) - 2.
-If dog is groomed by professional groomer, exhibitor should knowledgeable of grooming procedure as well as the daily or weekly grooming needs performed by the exhibitor.
+- 1. Open to all dogs.
+Youth should have knowledge of breed standards of their dog, elementary dog anatomy, and knowledge of their dog (the judge has the right to question exhibitors in one or all of these areas). - 2.
+If dog is groomed by professional groomer, exhibitor should be knowledgeable of grooming procedure as well as the daily or weekly grooming needs performed by the exhibitor.